-Anyway, pressed for time you won’t manage to actually climb any of these, but a quick stroll to Scotland’s most photographed cottage, Lagangarbh Hut at the foot of Buachaille Etiv Mor, is the least you could fit in. #lonelyhouse
+Pressed for time you won’t manage to actually climb any of these mountains, but a quick stroll to Scotland’s most photographed cottage, Lagangarbh Hut at the foot of Buachaille Etive Mor, is a scenic little walk to stretch your legs.

 Stop 3: Fort William

-Note: You might not be able to fit in long stops at all three destinations on just one day – so chose wisely!
+Note: Depending on the time of the year, you might not be able to fit in long stops at all three locations in just one day – chose wisely where to spend more time!

 Day 3: Road to the Isles & Isle of Skye

-This road is a highlight, not only for Harry Potter fans.
+The road from Fort William to Mallaig is a highlight, not only for Harry Potter fans.
 Although, if you are already here, head to the tourist office in Fort William to find out at what times the famous Jacobite Steam Train will be crossing over the Glenfinnan Viaduct and plan your road trip accordingly.

-The ferry from Mallaig to Armadale on the Isle of Skye only takes around half an hour but offers a stunning vista of Skye and the Small Isles, namely Rum, Eigg, Canna and Muck.
+The ferry from Mallaig to Armadale on the Isle of Skye only takes around half an hour but offers a stunning vista of Skye and the Small Isles called Rum, Eigg, Canna and Muck.

-Check out this post with more highlights of Isle of Skye!
+Check out this post with more highlights on the Isle of Skye!

 Day 4: Isle of Skye

-The Isle of Skye requires all your attention, especially if you want to visit such iconic places as the Old Man of Storr, Dunvegan Castle or the lighthouse at Neist Point.
+The Isle of Skye requires more than a day, especially if you want to visit such iconic places as the Old Man of Storr, Dunvegan Castle or the lighthouse at Neist Point.
 The earlier you can start your day, the better – it will be a long one.

 Stop 1: Trotternish Peninsula